Picks and Profits: Full Sunday Slate

-This year, I’m laying out my favorite bets on Sunday mornings over on the 2nd City Gridiron YouTube page (10 am CT).
-With that format, I have some freedom to make full, half, and even double bets for games I really feel good about.
-The result has been +7 units through 6 weeks.
-Nothing to write home about (the stamp would cut into your winnings!) but not too shabby either.
+Did the books skip the Monday Night Football game last week?
+Where’s the respect on the Chicago Bears right now?
+Do they really believe the Dallas Cowboys are that good?
+Well, maybe, but 9.5 points sure seems too big out of the gate for the Bears coming off a truly impressive, team performance.
+The Bears were firing on all cylinders in Foxborough on Monday, introducing new running elements with Justin Fields that opened up intermediate strikes missing in the first month and half of the year.

-This week I find myself wanting to bet the moneyline on some underdogs, juice up the winnings.
-The early going has seen plenty of upsets and if you can hit some dogs, that will make your week positive in a hurry.
-I think the juice on the Texans at +255 is worth a shot on the road against the Raiders.
+The Dallas defense is no joke - one of the best in the league at this point, but the Bears defense has been impressive in their own right.
+While Dak Prescott chose to come back last week against the Detroit Lions defense, he didn’t impress in his return.
+This leads me to believe that the Bears can keep this to within a one score game with a chance to win it late.
+I’m also not convinced that this won’t turn into a defensive struggle despite an improved offensive architecture from Chicago so I’ll cling to the under in this one.

-Check out where the rest of our writers are at this week and hit up the comments below to let us know your picks.
+Check out where the rest of our writers are at with this and other games this week and hit up the comments below to let us know your picks.

-You can find the latest on tonight’s game right here from our partners over at DraftKings Sportsbook.
+You can find the latest on Sunday’s games right here from our partners over at DraftKings Sportsbook.

 Find me on Twitter @gridironborn and join me each Sunday morning on 2nd City Gridiron YouTube as we talk lines, props, daily fantasy, and answer all of your burning questions to help you profit.